Dorothy Dandridge: As a solo artist

 In 1958, she recorded a full-length album for Verve Records featuring Oscar Peterson with Herb Ellis, Ray Brown, and Alvin Stoller (Catalogue #314 547-514 2) that remained unreleased in the vaults until a CD release in 1999.
 This CD also included four tracks from 1961 (with an unknown orchestra) that included one 45 rpm record single and another aborted single:

 The tracks "It's a Beautiful Evening" and "Smooth Operator" were aborted for release as a single and remained in the Verve vaults until the Smooth Operator release in 1999.
 These are the only known songs Dandridge recorded on vinyl.
-Several songs she sang, including her version of "Cow-Cow Boogie" were recorded on soundies and are not included on this list.
+Several songs she sang, including her version of "Cow-Cow Boogie" were filmed for Soundies and are not included on this list.